mdfortino/breather-app/Planning/Issues.md

-How to create event listeners for see, hear, touch, taste, feel buttons instead of displaying a bunch of questions
+How to create event listeners for see, hear, touch, taste, feel buttons instead of displaying a bunch of posts